 I can however, help you to support your disabled drivers by helping to guide you through the types of adaptations that are available.
 I can also help you to make your driving for work polices more disability friendly and rise your awareness of how you can support all of your drivers.

 I provide on road driver risk assessments.
 I do not provide driving assessments.

 What is the difference between a risk assessment and a driving assessment?

-	At its most basic, a risk assessment looks at the potential level of risk your driver poses to other road users.
+At its most basic, a risk assessment looks at the potential level of risk your driver poses to themselves and other road users.
 The risk assessment will assess if the driver has the skills and ability to drive safely.
 For example, do they follow the highway code, can they deal safely with other road users, turn left and right, use roundabouts, overtake safely, can they monitor and prioritise hazards effectively, do they speed and so on.
 A risk assessment will also consider behavioural factors such as driver aggression, how they react to other road users, deal with conflict, driver excitement and risk taking, managing fatigue, use of mobile phones, distractions and so on.

 As an employer you need to be aware of your responsibilities when an employee returns to work after an illness or an injury which could affect their ability to drive safely.

 What policies and procedures have you got in place to make sure your drivers and your organisation have fulfilled their obligations?
 For example, do you know that some diabetics using insulin may have additional obligations they have to fulfil such as notifying the Driver and Vehicle Licensing Agency (DVLA).
 Have you considered reading the DVLA assessing fitness to drive document for further information.
 Assessing Fitness to Drive: Guide for medical professionals